 Tourists visiting Sharm El-Sheikh have several options open to them.
-They can go by air and land at Sharm el-Sheik international Airport or land at the other big airports within the Egypt such as Cairo, Hurghada, Luxor or Alexandria and connect by land and sea.
-Sharm marina redeveloped with a passenger terminal for cruise ships and scheduled ferry service for tourist who would love to travel by sea.
-Being located next to the Red sea, Sharm el-sheik has some of the most amazing underwater scenery.
+They can go by air and land at Sharm el-Sheik International Airport or land at the other big airports within Egypt such as Cairo, Hurghada, Luxor, or Alexandria and connect by land and sea.
+Sharm marina redeveloped with a passenger terminal for cruise ships and scheduled ferry service for tourists who would love to travel by sea.
+Being located next to the Red Sea, Sharm el-sheik has some of the most amazing underwater scenery.
 The warm water plays a vital role in making this town an ideal spot for scuba diving.
-The stunning beaches also attract visitors to the shore line.
-Other water sports you can enjoy here includes windsurfing, boating, canoeing Para-sailing and snorkeling.
+The stunning beaches also attract visitors to the shoreline.
+Other water sports you can enjoy here include windsurfing, boating, canoeing Para-sailing, and snorkeling.

-Mount Sinai, often known as the Holy Mountains with reference to the biblical Mount Sinai.
-The mountain has such an immense religious significance to Islamic believers and it receives pilgrimage from a far and wide.
-For enthusiastic mountain climbers the peak can be reached by climbing the steps leading up to the top, or by following a winding path that runs east from the monastery.
-The steps pass the Fountain of Moses up to the top most peak.
+Mount Sinai, often known as the Holy Mountains concerning the biblical Mount Sinai.
+The mountain has such an immense religious significance to Islamic believers and it receives pilgrimage from afar and wide.
+For enthusiastic mountain climbers, the peak can be reached by climbing the steps leading up to the top, or by following a winding path that runs east from the monastery.
+The steps pass the Fountain of Moses up to the topmost peak.

-The Ras Muhammad Natural Park is located at the southern tip of the Sinai Peninsula about 20 km from central Sharm el Sheikh.
+The Ras Muhammad Natural Park is located at the southern tip of the Sinai Peninsula about 20 km from central Sharm el-Sheikh.
 The park was established in 1983 to protect the coral reefs.
-Being a protected are it offer both scuba divers and snorkelers the chance to swim amongst spectacular underwater undisturbed scenery.
+Being protected are it offer both scuba divers and snorkelers the chance to swim amongst spectacular underwater undisturbed scenery.